 - 1. Team Check-in

 - 2. Robot Hardware and Software Inspection

-- 3. Judge's Interviews
+- 3. Judges' Interviews

-- 4. Driver's Meeting
+- 4. Drivers' Meeting

 - 5. Practice Matches

 - 6. Opening Ceremony

 - 7. Qualification Matches

 - 8. Alliance Selection

 - 9. Elimination Matches

 - 10. Awards and Closing Ceremony

-2.6.1 Team Check-In
+3.6.1 Team Check-In

 As a team arrives at the venue, the Coach or other adult mentor should register the team with the tournament officials.
 During check-in, the Coach will receive a packet of information for the team that may include drive team badges, a judging schedule, a map of the facilities and pits, and other information that is very important to the teams.
 The Coach should review all the material to make sure the packet is complete.
-At this time, the team should set up their Pit area and get familiar with the venue such as where the practice and playing fields are, where judging will take place, and review the schedule of events for the day.
+At this time, the team should set up their Pit area and get familiar with the venue, including where the practice and playing fields are and where judging takes place, and review the schedule of events for the day.

-2.6.2 Robot Hardware and Software Inspection
+3.6.2 Robot Hardware and Software Inspection

-FTC robots will be required to pass hardware and software inspections before being cleared to compete.
-This inspection will ensure that all FTC robot rules and regulations are met.
-A copy of the official FTC "Robot Inspection Sheet" is located in another section.
-The "Robot Inspection Sheet" should be used by teams as a guide to pre-inspect their robot prior to tournament day.
-A Bill of Materials (BOM) of non-TETRIX (or non-MATRIX) parts must be presented at Hardware Inspection.
+FTC robots are required to pass hardware and software inspections before being cleared to compete.
+These inspections ensure that all FTC robot rules and regulations are met.
+A copy of the official FTC "Robot Inspection Sheet" is located in Appendices 1 and 2.
+The "Robot Inspection Sheet" must be used by teams as a guide to pre-inspect their robot.
+A Bill of Materials (BOM) of non-TETRIX, non-MATRIX, or non-LEGO parts must be presented at Hardware Inspection.

-2.6.3 Judges' Interviews
+3.6.3 Judges' Interviews

-At FIRST Tech Challenge events, there are generally three parts to the judging process: 1) interview with judges, 2) evaluation of performance during the tournament, and 3) evaluation of the Engineering Notebook.
-Each team will have a ten to fifteen minute "fact finding" discussion/interview with a panel of two or three judges.
-The Judge's Interviews generally take place before any qualification matches so that the entire team may be interviewed.
+At FIRST Tech Challenge events, there are generally three parts to the judging process: 1) interview with judges; 2)

+evaluation of performance during the tournament; and 3) evaluation of the Engineering Notebook.
+Each team will have a ten to fifteen minute "fact finding" interview with a panel of two or three judges.

+The Judges' Interviews generally take place before any qualification matches so that the entire team may be interviewed.
 When teams arrive at the event, the interview schedule should be included in the registration materials.
 Make sure you know when your team will be interviewed and arrive to the interview room early.
 Please have at least two student team representatives and the robot available; the entire team is encouraged to participate.
-Mentors (no more than two) are welcome to observe the Judge's Interview at most events, but should not participate (see Section 4.7 for more details).
+Mentors (no more than two) are welcome to observe the Judges' Interview at most events, but should not participate (see Section 7.4 for more details).

-2.6.4 Driver's Meeting
+3.6.4 Drivers' Meeting

-The Driver's Meeting takes place prior to the start of qualification rounds and is a time when the drive team meets with the referees.
-During this time, the head referee gives a brief overview of what is expected of teams and any venue specific information, such as queuing paths, and explain any signals and commands they will give during matches.
+The Drivers' Meeting takes place prior to the start of qualification rounds and is a time when the drive team meets with the referees.
+During this time, the head referee gives a brief overview of what is expected of teams and any venue specific information, such as queuing paths, and explains any signals and commands referees will give during matches.

-2.6.5 Practice Matches
+3.6.5 Practice Time

-At the event, practice matches may be played in the morning until the drivers' meeting begins.
-Every effort will be made to equalize practice time for all teams, but may also be conducted on a first-come, first-served basis.
-These matches may be scored, but the scores do not affect team ranking.
+At the event, practice field time is offered in the morning until the drivers' meeting begins.
+Every effort will be made to equalize practice time for all teams, but it may also be conducted on a first-come, first-served basis.
+If practice matches are run, these matches may be scored, but the scores do not affect team ranking.

-2.6.6 Opening Ceremony
+3.6.6 Opening Ceremony